Comparative preparation

 Lesson objectives

-Exploring the extracts and the two works
+Exploring the genres of these two works

 Slide 1 - Slide